 Screening tests have benefits and risks.
 Talk with your doctor about whether bladder cancer screening is right for you.

-Potential risks of bladder cancer screening include false-positive and false-negative test results:
+Potential risks of harm from bladder cancer screening include false-positive and false-negative test results:

 - False-positive test results.
 Screening test results may appear to be abnormal even though no cancer is present.
 A false-positive test result (one that shows there is cancer when there isn't) can cause anxiety and is usually followed by more tests (such as cystoscopy or other invasive procedures), which also have risks.
 False-positive results often occur with hematuria testing; blood in the urine is usually caused by conditions other than cancer.

 - False-negative test results.
 Screening test results may appear to be normal even though bladder cancer is present.
 A person who receives a false-negative test result (one that shows there is no cancer when there is) may delay seeking medical care even if there are symptoms.